[ glossary ]

 REPUTATION

 After finding a short list of plans that satisfy your needs as described above, you should do some basic background checks on the providers you are considering.
-For providers featured on our site, we already did some research for you and included company information that we found - its size, employee base, revenues and so on.

 YOUR PROVIDER's CONNECTIVITY